 Double your pleasure, double your fun.
 Two is better than one.
 Are you beginning to see a theme here?
 If the lightbulb above your head is blinking with the idea that two elements are better than one, you win.
-The theme of two refers to sounds your electronic caller can produce at one time.
+The theme of two here refers to the sounds your electronic caller can produce.
 Many midrange models and above have the ability to operate two or more sounds at once.
 The affordable Johnny Stewart Grim Speaker 2 is an affordable option at approximately $120.
 Are you taking advantage of the twofer offering on your hunts?

 Fights garner attention whether they are at a schoolyard or in the wilds.
-Coyotes particularly seem to love a good fight whether it’s for curiosity or the fact the critters involved in the chaos may be fighting for the last drumstick.
+Coyotes particularly seem to love a good fight, whether it’s out of curiosity or the fact the critters involved in the chaos may be fighting for the last drumstick.
 Grey fox fights, raccoons scuffling, canine brawls, aggressive coyote barks and the likes all indicate there is something at stake.

 Again, begin with the sounds of prey in distress and then add in the occasional sounds of fighting.
 It advertises that feisty dining event and you had better not miss it.
 I’ve shot the majority of my winter coyotes with this calling combo.

 Last winter I combined howling, magpies and the fighting sounds of canines into a morning setup.
 Two coyotes showed up and I pivoted my Nikon-topped Bergara in their direction.
 Had it not been for some tall sagebrush I would have used up two Hornady bullets instead of just one.

 Double your pleasure.
 Double your fun.
 Double your sounds while calling predators!